nataliesstewart/assignment-tracker/README.md

 ## Current state:

-Foreground and background color are able to be configured in `chrome://extensions` within chrome and `about:addons` within firefox.
+Foreground color, background color, and header text are able to be configured in `chrome://extensions` within chrome and `about:addons` within firefox.

 ## Todo:

-* Polish the web store descriptions
 * Greater customization options (text size, margins, etc).
+* Update manifest to v3